frederic-perez/AmE-dictionary/data/dictionary.md

 __get on someone's nerves__ _idiom_ To annoy someone a lot.
 __get on your nerves__ _idiom_ To annoy someone a lot.
 __get one's act together__ _informal_ Galvanize oneself into organizing one's affairs effectively.
+__get out of Dodge__ _idiom_ To leave, especially to leave a difficult or dangerous environment with all possible haste.
 __get out of here__
 __Get outta here!__ _idiom_
 __get over someone's head__ _They're getting over their heads._